cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Network_Virtualization/_index.md

 – a 24-bit VXLAN network identifier (VNI ID) in the VXLAN header – for multi-tenancy.

-<span id="src-8362704_indexterm-6A8B08DB04B119905FFF3E129DCC886A">Hosts
-on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
+Hosts on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
-These edge points are the VXLAN tunnel end points (</span>VTEP).
+These edge points are the VXLAN tunnel end points (VTEP).

 Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN.
 VXLAN provides an efficient hashing scheme across the